 Don’t Toss Boxes of Expensive Gifts – After the gift giving is over be sure not to throw boxes from a new flat-screen, laptop or any other expensive item out with the recycling in plain sight.
 Crooks are cruising the neighborhoods looking for this packaging as an indicator to what lies behind closed doors.
 They would have access to all of your info at the push of a button.

-Set Alarm – Don’t forget to set the alarm before you leave your home.
+Set The Security Alarm – Don’t forget to set the alarm before you leave your home.
 With all the packing and excitement of the holidays it can sometimes slip your mind to set the alarm and secure your home.
 If you do not have an alarm system you might want to make a small investment and get one before leaving your home vulnerable.

 Alert a Good Neighbor – If you are lucky you have good neighbors and hopefully some of them are staying home during your time away.
 Let at least one know that you will be away and to please keep an eye out for any suspicious activity while you are gone.
 You could even give them access to your security camera system.

 Automatic Timer – When leaving for even just an overnight trip it is a good idea to buy yourself and automatic timer for one or two lights within your home.
 It gives the impression that someone is active within the home.
 Do not leave the lights on for 24 hours a day as this is just as obvious that no one is home as a home with no lights on.
 Leaving a television on is ok as the lights change and flicker and does give the impression someone is home.
 This function can also be done by a home automation system.